Forced Friendly Fire YKTTW Discussion

 - In Lethal Weapon Riggs storms a room full of bad guys to rescue his partner Murtaugh and daughter Rianne.
-He forces a mook to shoot a buddy with an arm lock then turns his gun back onto the mook and kills him too.
+He forces a mook to shoot a buddy with an arm lock then turns the gun back onto the mook and kills him too.

 - In Live Free or Die Hard, John McClane uses this trope to kill the Big Bad who is standing behind him, shooting through his own shoulder in the process.
 Therefore inverting the Human Shield variant.

 - Jake is trying to bring Alonzo (who's currently unarmed) to justice in Training Day.
 But as he's climbing over a railing, Alonzo gets the drop on him and causes Jake's gun to be discharged into the local projects (the Jungle), thereby turning the confrontation into a fist fight.
 This act was probably the final straw for the disillusioned people living on that street, considering Alonzo's history of using them for his own needs.

 - Undercover detective Damien has to get out of a dangerous casino the hard way in Banlieue 13.
 So he pulls off an impressive example of the trope, shooting several mooks from multiple angles by locking up a thug's arm in various ways.
 He also shoots the thug through his leg.
 He then grabs another mook's arm and forces him to spray bullets around harmlessly before knocking him out.